phpmyadmin/phpmyadmin/doc/config.rst

     :type: boolean
     :default: true

+    .. versionadded:: 4.6.0

+        This is supported since phpMyAdmin 4.6.0.

     If your PHP install uses the MySQL Native Driver (mysqlnd), your MySQL server is 5.6 or later, and your SSL certificate is self-signed, there is a chance your SSL connection will fail due to validation.